2lambda123/BlackSwanAI/README.md

 **BlackSwan AI v1.0.0 - Proof of Concept Release**

 A ChatGPT powered news trading tool.
-Prepare for potential bullish and bearish news occuring in  crypto markets by executing a leveraged futures trading instanteously upon the release of anticipated news.
+Prepare for potential bullish and bearish events occuring in  crypto markets by executing a leveraged futures trading instanteously upon the release of anticipated news, the OpenAI API reads the latest stories and determines if the condition has been met.
 Enter your crtieria into the conditions.json file and run the main blackswan.py script to continuously scan news stories from a number of stories.

 A test instance can be found in the folder 'test_instance' to simulate a given news story being matched against criteria and ensure you are configuring the bot correctly.